 If you’re still following that or certain other protocols from that time, guess what?
 This is 2010.
 After the passage of decades, much more has been learned about equine parasites and how to control them.

-As a result, owners are now being urged to make another change in how they think about and approach parasite control.
+As a result, owners are now being urged to make another change in how they approach parasite control.
 The change is considered so important by the veterinary community that it’s been addressed at the last several American Association of Equine Practitioners (AAEP) conventions.

 The goal: to keep you as up to date as possible on ways to protect your horses’ health from the damages of internal parasites.